-You can take a nostalgic trip down memory lane at Atwell-Wilson Motor Museum in Calne, which showcases vehicles from yesteryear.
+If you've always wanted to take the wheel of an iconic car, now is your chance, as you can take a nostalgic trip down memory lane at Atwell-Wilson Motor Museum in Calne, which showcases vehicles from yesteryear.
 Most exhibits are cars from 1910 onwards.
 But you'll also find motorcycles, mopeds and bicycles; a reconstructed 1930s-style garage complete with vehicles; a model lorry collection; and a range of interesting motoring memorabilia.
 Highlighting the ingenuity and endeavour of Britain's armed forces, from centuries past to the present day, several of our museums trace the history of a particular corps or regiment.

 Within the walls of Salisbury's Cathedral Close, The Rifles Berkshire & Wiltshire Museum showcases the exploits of the infantry of these two local regiments, from 1748 until the present day.
 In addition to many fascinating photographs, the collection features documents, medals and items of uniform; swords, pistols and anti-tank weapons; pictures, flags and battlefield souvenirs... even a cannonball from the American War of Independence.
 The Royal Signals Museum near Blandford Forum traces the history of the British Army's battlefield communications.
-From the introduction of telegraph in the Crimea, via espionage and satellites, to today's digital battlefields of cyberspace and electronic warfare.
+From theintroduction of telegraph in the Crimea, via espionage and satellites, to today's digital battlefields of cyberspace and electronicwarfare.
 With interactive exhibits bringing history to life, you can send and receive messages in Morse code, set up a radio and satellite network, and drive a full-size truck through a virtual world.
 REME Museum in Lyneham is the latest addition to the Wiltshire stable.
 Opened in 2017, its remit is to preserve the heritage of the Royal Electrical and Mechanical Engineers.
 In a collection exceeding 100,000 items you'll find over 100 military vehicles and more than 1,700 medals.
 Over 950 weapons and more than 2,000 items of uniform.
 Plus an extensive archive of letters, pamphlets and photographs, paintings, instruction manuals and vehicle specifications.
 Nearby St Michael's Church, has strong links to RAF Lyneham and features a variety of items related to the RAF and its history in the area.
 These include the RAF Lyneham 50th anniversary window, a unique and complex window which is designed to lift the eye from the busyness of life on the station to things spiritual; and the 47 Squadron window which was installed by Salisbury Cathedral Stained Glass and was inspired by the Squadron badge and motto.
 Located beside the busy airfield at Middle Wallop near Salisbury, the Army Flying Museum is the official Regimental Museum of the Army Air Corps and its predecessors.
 Here you can experience 100 years of British soldiers in the air, from the pioneering era of balloons and kites through to modern day helicopter operations.
 Exhibits housed in two large hangars include over 40 fixed wing and rotary aircraft.
 You can also trace the fascinating story of flight at Boscombe Down Aviation Collection near Salisbury.
 A working museum, housed in a historic World War One hangar, it brings the history of test flight in the UK to life with over 100 exhibits, including 30 aircraft.
 Sit in a cockpit, dress up in a flight suit and helmet, imagine yourself as a fighter pilot, and watch ongoing restoration on real aircraft.
-"The story of military communications, from semaphore to cyber"
+Go Wild in Wiltshire Click here to meet the animals with Longleat's 3 part virtual safari tour narrated by Kate Humble